Solution des différends internationaux

 - Alter, K.J., L.R.
 Helfer and M.R.
 Madsen, “International Court Authority (Introduction)”, in ibid. (eds.), International Court Authority, Oxford, Oxford University Press, Forthcoming June 2018; iCourts Working Paper Series, No. 112; Northwestern Public Law Research Paper No. 17-33, 2018.
 [PDF] Jan.

-- Boisson de Chazournes, L. (et al.), “One Size does not Fit All: Uses of Experts before International Courts and Tribunals: An Insight into the Practice”, Journal of International Dispute Resolution, April 2018. [e-article]
+- Boisson de Chazournes, L. (et al.), “One Size does not Fit All: Uses of Experts before International Courts and Tribunals: An Insight into the Practice”, Journal of International Dispute Settlement, April 25, 2018. [e-article]

-- Cook, K., “Judging ‘Best Available Science’: Emerging Issues and the Role of Experts”, Journal of International Dispute Resolution, April 2018. [e-article]
+- Cook, K., “Judging ‘Best Available Science’: Emerging Issues and the Role of Experts”, Journal of International Dispute Settlement, April 23, 2018. [e-article]

 - Madsen, M., “Who Rules the World?
 The Educational Capital of the International Judiciary”, Forthcoming in University of California Journal of International, Transnational, and Comparative Law; iCourts Working Paper Series No. 127, 2018.
 [PDF] May.